-The Southampton Targeted Lung Health Checks resumed in the city at the end of August, after being paused due to the covid-19 pandemic.
-The service is designed to find any signs of a lung condition at an earlier stage, offering patients better treatment options and outcomes.
-The University Hospital Southampton is one of the first sites to acknowledge the need for technological solutions to support the radiologists with the additional workload created by the lung checks.
+The Southampton Targeted Lung Health Checks resumed in the city at the end of August, after a pause due to the covid-19 pandemic.
+The service aims to find any signs of a lung condition at an earlier stage, offering patients better treatment options and outcomes.
+The University Hospital Southampton is one of the first sites to acknowledge the need for technological solutions to support radiologists with the additional workload created by the lung cancer screening.

 Dr James Shambrook, Consultant Cardiothoracic Radiologist at University Hospital Southampton and Radiology Lead for the Southampton Targeted Lung Health Checks, said:

 “Healthcare is changing and we want to drive this change by exploring the opportunities of AI solutions and being a part of their development.
 Scale and precision are of utmost importance for making the Lung Health Check programme a success, and we see Aidence as a valuable partner for the years to come.”

 Aidence’s Veye Lung Nodules is a certified AI solution for pulmonary nodule management on chest CT scans.
 Built upon input from radiologists, Veye Lung Nodules automatically detects, classifies and tracks the growth of lung nodules, freeing up physicians’ time to focus on the more complex cases.

 Lizzie Barclay, MBChB, Medical Director at Aidence, added: